hubmapconsortium/asctb-azimuth-data-comparison/readme.md

 is stored in ```data/summary_tables``` directory as ```Azimuth_vs_ASCTB.summaries.xlsx```.
 This summary file for all organs will contain the number of matches found for CellTypes and Biomarkers, between ASCT+B and Azimuth.
 It will also identify CellTypes and Biomarkers which are present in Azimuth but not in ASCT+B.
+The R-package openxlsx has an issue, while writing HYPERTEXT formula to file.

+For now implemented hardcoded formula, so:
+1. Double click on the HYPERTEXT formula.

+2. Click on another cell.
+This forces Excel to recognize the HYPERTEXT formula.

+3. Click on hyperlink to go to a sheet.

 The list that indicates Biomarkers present in Azimuth but not in ASCT+B has HGNC-IDs retrieved from the API maintained by the Hugo Gene Nomenclature Committee, with documentation available at [HGNC REST web-service docs](https://www.genenames.org/about/guidelines/).